-Also available via Fink is expat.
-After using fink to install the expat package you will be able to install XML::Parser using CPAN.
-There is one caveat.
+Also available via DarwinPorts and Fink is expat.
+After installing the expat package, you will be able to install XML::Parser using CPAN.
+If you use fink, there is one caveat.
 Unlike recent versions of the GD module, XML::Parser doesn't prompt for the location of the required libraries.
 When using CPAN, you will need to use the following command sequence:

-- 00 The look command will download the module and spawn a new shell with the extracted files as the current working directory.
+- 103 The look command will download the module and spawn a new shell with the extracted files as the current working directory.
 The exit command will return you to your original shell. - 2 You should watch the output from these make commands, especially "make test" as errors may prevent XML::Parser from functioning correctly with Bugzilla.

 2.5.3.
-Linux-Mandrake 8.0
+Linux Distributions